UCSF-DataSci/ds217-11-final-jiaxin-su1/report.md

 - Best performing model: XGBoost (R² = 0.79), demonstrating the importance of non-linear modeling and gradient boosting methods
 - Linear Regression did a pretty bad job in prediction, which has test R²: 0.46.
-This indicats that linear relationships alone are insufficient for accurate temperature prediction
+This indicats that linear relationships alone only explain 46% of the variance in the dataset.
-- XGBoost significantly outperforms Linear Regression, with RMSE of 4.67°C compared to 7.44°C
+- XGBoost significantly outperforms Linear Regression, with RMSE of 4.68°C compared to 7.44°C

 **Feature Importance (XGBoost):**
 Top features by importance:
-1. Wet Bulb Temperature (importance: 69.5%)
+1. `Wet Bulb Temperature` (importance: 69.5%)
-2. "Battery Life" (1.77%)
+2. `Battery Life` (1.77%)
-3. "wetbulb_humidity_diff" (3.51%)
+3. `wetbulb_humidity_diff` (3.51%)
 - Top 3 features account for 90.68% of total importance

 ![Figure 3: Model Performance](output/q8_final_visualizations.png)